Escanor4323/Spotify-w-Circle-of-Fifths/README.md

 ## Description

-This project sorts a given list of songs based on the Circle of Fifths and their BPM (Beats per Minute).
+This advanced project sorts a given list of songs based on the Circle of Fifths and their BPM (Beats per Minute) and creates a new visually appealing playlist.
 Users can input the songs either manually, by reading from a file, or by providing a Spotify playlist link.
-The sorted songs are then added to a new playlist named "{original_playlist_name} - Magical Sort!".
+The sorted songs are then added to a new playlist named "{original_playlist_name} - Magical!".
+Additionally, the project downloads the original playlist image, extracts the dominant color, and creates a new image with the dominant color and a logo for the new playlist.

+## New Functionalities

+- Downloads the original playlist image.
+- Extracts the dominant color from the original playlist image.
+- Creates a new image with the dominant color and a logo for the new playlist.
+- Uploads the new playlist image to Spotify.

 ## Dependencies

 - Python
 - Spotipy Library
+- Requests Library
+- PIL (Pillow)
+- ColorThief Library

 ## Installation

 1. Ensure you have Python installed on your system.
-2. Install the Spotipy library with the following command:
+2. Install the required libraries with the following command:
     ```bash
-    pip install spotipy
+    pip install spotipy requests pillow colorthief
     ```

 ## Setting up the Application